Introduction

 8.5.
 Non-Standard Music Videos.
 Non-standard music videos that are not directly related to a song or album will not be accepted.

 8.6.
-Teasers, Trailers, and Partial Videos.
-Music videos which have been shortened or edited into a promotional teaser, trailer, or partial version will not be accepted.
+Trailers and Partial Videos.
+Music videos which have been shortened or edited into a trailer or partial version will not be accepted.

 8.7.
 Medleys.
 Medleys are not accepted.
 Music videos, including live videos, must contain only one song.